Find Grad Schools

 8 Yearly Graduations

 Concordia University, Saint Paul is the 6th most popular school in the nation for students seeking a master's degree in communication management and strategic communications.
-Roughly 5,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $25,000 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $24,400 per year, while in-state graduate students, on average, pay $8,550 per year.
 During the most recent year for which we have data, 8 people received their master's degree in communication management and strategic communications from Concordia University, Saint Paul.

 4 Yearly Graduations

 The University of Tennessee - Martin is the 7th most popular school in the nation for students seeking a master's degree in communication management and strategic communications.
 Each year, around 7,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,546 per year, while in-state graduate students, on average, pay $10,584 per year.
+The average in-state tuition for full-time undergraduates is $8,378 per year, while in-state graduate students, on average, pay $9,278 per year.
 During the most recent year for which we have data, 4 people received their master's degree in communication management and strategic communications from UT Martin.
+About 78% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #8